 On a Raspberry Pi, you may need to add the Home Assistant user to the

 To play TTS on your local computer (for example, if you have speakers attached to your Raspberry Pi:

-media_player: - platform: gstreamer script: tts: sequence: - service: tts.google_say # or amazon_polly, voicerss, etc data: entity_id: media_player.gstreamer message: "example text-to-speech message"
+media_player: - platform: gstreamer script: tts: sequence: - service: tts.google_say # or amazon_polly, voicerss, etc target: entity_id: media_player.gstreamer data: message: "example text-to-speech message"